Before You Go

 Reservations and Deposits

-Deposits may be made by check, money order or Visa/MasterCard (American Express and Discover incur a 3% processing fee).
-Prices are in US Dollars and all payments must be made in US Dollars.
+Deposits may be made by check, money order, or Visa/MasterCard (American Express and Discover incur a 3% processing fee).
+Prices are in US Dollars, and all payments must be made in US Dollars.
 Payment of the deposit establishes your acceptance of our complete Terms and Conditions.
 Individual departures and trip capacity are strictly limited by the managing agency.

-Cancelling your trip after your deposit is processed will incur cancellation fees because OARS has absorbed costs on your behalf and will turn others away who would like to book the spaces we’re holding for you.
-Final payment is due 90 days prior to departure.
-Accounts on which final payment has not been received 80 days prior to the departure date will be cancelled without exception.
+Canceling your trip after your deposit is processed will incur cancellation fees because OARS has absorbed costs on your behalf and will turn others away who would like to book the spaces we’re holding for you.
+Final payment is due 90 days before departure.
+Accounts on which final payment has not been received 80 days before the departure date will be canceled without exception.

 Cancellations and Refunds

-Your deposit is fully refundable, less a 3% processing fee, for 7 days after you book when you submit a deposit 7 days or more prior to the final payment due date.
+Your deposit is fully refundable, less a 3% processing fee, for 7 days after you book when you submit a deposit 7 days or more before the final payment due date.

 If you must cancel your reservation after the rescission period described above, your cancellation fee will be determined according to the schedule below.
-We regret we cannot make exceptions to the cancellation policy for any reason, including foul weather, poor air quality, wildfire activity, acts of terrorism, civil unrest or personal emergencies.
+We regret we cannot make exceptions to the cancellation policy for any reason, including foul weather, poor air quality, wildfire activity, acts of terrorism, civil unrest, or personal emergencies.
 There is no refund for arriving late or leaving a trip early.
-For these reasons, we strongly urge you to consider purchasing a travel protection plan (see Travel Protection below).
+For these reasons, we strongly urge you to consider purchasing a travel protection plan.

 |DATE OF CANCELLATION

-|180 or more days prior to your trip||$200/person|
+|180 or more days before your trip

-|179 to 120 days prior to your trip||$400/person|
+|179 to 120 days before your trip

-|119 to 90 days prior to your trip||$750/person|
+|119 to 90 days before your trip

-|89 days or less prior to your trip||Full Fare|
+|89 days or less before your trip

 Please note that different deposit/cancellation policies may apply for charter groups.
-Refer to the group organizer’s confirmation e-mail for details.
+Refer to the group organizer’s confirmation email for details.

 OARS reserves the right to cancel any trip due to insufficient registration or other factors that make the trip impractical to operate.
-In such instances, we will inform you at least 45 days prior to departure.
+In such instances, we will inform you at least 45 days before departure.
 Do not make nonrefundable travel arrangements unless you have spoken to your Adventure Consultant regarding the status of your trip.

-If a trip must be cancelled or postponed due to force majeure (factors outside the control of OARS), OARS will provide full credit for payments made toward future travel, or a refund less a 5% service fee plus any nonrefundable payments made on your behalf to 3rd-party suppliers.
-OARS will make good faith efforts to recover deposits made on your behalf to 3rd-party suppliers, however we can’t guarantee recovery of any or all of the advance payments made.
-OARS is not responsible for expenses incurred by participants in preparation for a cancelled trip.
+If a trip must be canceled or postponed due to force majeure (factors outside the control of OARS), OARS will provide full credit for payments made toward future travel, or a refund less a 5% service fee plus any nonrefundable payments made on your behalf to 3rd-party suppliers.
+OARS will make good faith efforts to recover deposits made on your behalf to 3rd-party suppliers, however, we can’t guarantee recovery of any or all of the advance payments made.
+OARS is not responsible for expenses incurred by participants in preparation for a canceled trip.

 Because our trips in Grand Canyon are heavily booked or completely sold out 12 – 18 months in advance, there are limited opportunities to transfer to a new trip.
-Generally transfer requests must be treated like a cancellation according to the schedule above.
+Generally, transfer requests must be treated like a cancellation according to the schedule above.
 Contact our Grand Canyon reservations department for more information.

 Under most circumstances, if you are of an adventurous spirit and in reasonably good health, you should have no problem enjoying an OARS trip.
 People with medical conditions, including pregnancy, should have a physician’s approval before taking an adventure travel trip.

 Because there are costs that you will incur if you cancel the spaces on this trip that we’re now holding for you, or in the event you need to be evacuated during the trip due to an unforeseen illness or injury, we strongly encourage our guests to purchase an optional travel protection plan.
 A travel protection plan may help reimburse the cost of your pre-paid, non-refundable payments in the event you are prevented from taking your trip for a covered reason.
-Trip participants must understand that in the event of an illness or injury on a wilderness trip, evacuation can be prolonged, difficult and expensive.
-For complete details and to purchase the plan we highly recommend, visit: https://www.oars.com/tpp
+Trip participants must understand that in the event of an illness or injury on a wilderness trip, evacuation can be prolonged, difficult, and expensive.
+Learn more about the plan we recommend.

 Please note: To be eligible for coverage for pre-existing medical conditions, you must purchase the plan within 21 days of your initial trip payment and you must be medically fit to travel at the time you pay for the plan.

-One Trip per Year Rule
+One Trip Per Year Rule